Gun Violence Prevention Program - -

 Our Street Outreach team responds to incidents involving gun violence to help mediate the conflict and prevent retaliatory actions between those who are at-risk to commit a future crime or become victims.

-Building Better Futures (BBF) assists individuals in the Auburn-Gresham and Chatham communities who are victims or survivors of gun violence by providing a variety of services.
+Building Better Futures (BBF) assists individuals in the community who are victims or survivors of gun violence by providing a variety of services.

-Our FREE services, include Street Outreach and Prevention; Victim Services; Education Remediation; Job Readiness and Professional Development; Life Skills Development and Construction Training.
+Our FREE services, include Street Outreach, Prevention and supportive services to Victims.
+From time to time, we also provide Education Remediation; Job Readiness and Professional Development; Life Skills Development and Construction Training.

 Our Victim Services include burial assistance, mental health referrals, food assistance, housing referrals and more.